jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 42: June 18, 2017

+**Today's Progress**: Finished and pushed my blog post.
+Read more about recursion.

+**Thoughts:** I'm not going to tweet about writing blog posts or include them in my logs anymore.
+Just going to write as I learn and drop the posts when they are done and then tweet links to them.

+### Day 41: June 16, 2017

+**Today's Progress**: Finished my blog post but still need to edit and push it.

 ### Day 40: June 15, 2017

 **Today's Progress**: Still working on my next blog post.
 Read more about recursion.